How to Boost Your Website’s Accessibility + SEO

 - Keep heading tags consistent and do not just style text to give the visual appearance of headings — use actual heading tags.
 Otherwise, search engine bots and users will not know which content is most important.

 - Heading tags should be in order.
 That means an

 <h3>and so on.

-- Avoid skipping header tags when going down in order on a website page.
+- Avoid skipping heading tags when going down in order on a website page.
 For example, do not skip from a

 <h5>.
-Note: it is ok to skip header tags when going up in order (
+Note: it is ok to skip heading tags when going up in order (

 <h1>), if you are starting a new page section.